The reason chocolate makes you so happy

 An British research group decided to investigate the ability of red wine to “extinguish inflammation” and to determine the super antioxidant content in various red wines – bear in mind, however, that the ORAC values for wine are only about one-fifth of what they are for cloves, turmeric and cinnamon.
-The image below clearly shows that there are unacceptably large variations between wine-growing countries and regions – perhaps as a result of what I describe above.
+The results clearly showed that there are unacceptably large variations between wine-growing countries and regions – perhaps as a result of what I describe above.

 So, please do feel free to raise your glass, but remember that wine contains alcohol, which in turn is as dangerous as sugar.
 Drink no more than one bottle of wine per week and, as I said, only red wine (I drink significantly less and only on weekends and at parties).
 When I pick a wine myself, I drink wines from northern Italy, the south of France and Corsica – you can find the reason for this in the image above.
 In France, you raise your glass to the phrase “a votre santé” – to your health – and that is certainly true of the red wines from the region, packed with beneficial antioxidants and pure enjoyment!